 - setup difficulty

-These directional pulses are often more useful than a single global loyalty number because they isolate where the experience is working or failing.
+These directional pulses are far more useful than a single global loyalty number because they isolate exactly where the experience is working or failing.
+You can compare onboarding-clarity scores week over week without it getting drowned out by happy power users skewing your NPS.

 Alternative 4: Win-loss and churn feedback

-If you care about growth, expansion, and retention, direct customer outcome feedback often matters more than NPS.
+If you care about growth, expansion, and retention, direct outcome feedback usually beats NPS by a wide margin.
+Useful questions:

-The strongest replacement for NPS is a system that helps you decide what to build next.
+The strongest NPS replacement is a system that helps you decide what to build next, not one that just describes how users feel.

 That means the feedback program should: